 Most Cherry Hill Seminary degrees require some component of community placement or field experience, along with concurrent participation in a supervision group with other students doing community placement work.
+Students working on a Masters degree in Pagan Studies are required to complete Field Work in the form of a Practicum of 3 credits.
 Students working on a Master of Divinity degree will do an internship of six credits, which may be spread across two semesters.